-A student must achieve a total weighted exam average of 75% (C) or higher to pass the course.
-If the total weighted exam average is less than 75%, irrespective of the grade from other course activities including quizzes, the highest course grade a student can obtain is a 74% (D) which means that the student is unsuccessful in that course.
-Rounding will adhere to the Nursing Department policy on rounding found in the current handbook.
+Minimal Achievement to pass [course number].
+A minimum grade of 75 on all exams is required to pass the course.
+At the end of the semester, a minimum grade of 75% is required to pass the course.
+If the weighted total exam grade is less than 75%, irrespective of the grade from other course activities including quizzes, the highest course grade a student can obtain is 74% (D) which means that the student is unsuccessful in that course.
+Rounding will adhere to the Nursing Department policy on rounding found in the current handbook (Final grade ending ≥.5 will be rounded up to nearest whole number).
+IN ORDER TO PASS: A student needs a weighted total exam grade of 75% in exams, including the and final exam, before quizzes, discussions and ATI assignment grades will be considered.
+Additionally, the student must ALSO achieve a cumulative course grade of 75% or greater to pass the course.